Conor Byrne

 Outreach

 I am always interested in talking and engaging with members of the public to discuss astronomy and science and pass on the wonder and awe that I have for them.
-I will gladly answer questions about space, give talks and take part in events, get in touch if you have any burning questions!
-In my time at Warwick so far, my outreach activities have included a number of outreach events with the Astronomy Group's inflatable planetarium, and giving a public talk on binary stars to the Warwick Astronomy Society.
+I will gladly answer questions about space, give talks to societies or public audiences and take part in fun science events, get in touch if you have any burning questions!

-During my time in Armagh, I was involved in a number of outreach activities.
-These included giving public talks at observing nights, leading tours of the historic Observatory building, providing interviews to local press (in both English and Irish), participating in science workshops for children, writing articles for the Planetarium's blog, AstronotesLink opens in a new window, and being a guest on the new Armagh Observatory and Planetarium podcast, Intergalactic CraicLink opens in a new window.
+Before Warwick, I was heavily involved in a variety of outreach activities.
+These included giving public talks at observing nights, leading tours of the historic Armagh Observatory building, providing interviews to local press (in both English and Irish), participating in science workshops for children, writing articles for the Planetarium's blog, AstronotesLink opens in a new window, and being a guest on the Armagh Observatory and Planetarium podcast, Intergalactic CraicLink opens in a new window.

 Other Interests